python/typeshed/test_cases/README.md

 spotting errors in the stubs.
 As such, this directory should only contain tests for functions and classes which are known to have caused problems in the past, and are difficult to get right.

+Note that, unlike elsewhere in typeshed, the test cases in this directory cannot always use modern syntax for type hints.
+For example, PEP 604 syntax (unions with a pipe `|` operator) is new in Python 3.10.
+While this syntax can be used on older Python versions in a `.pyi` file, code using this syntax will fail at runtime on Python <=3.9.
+Since the test cases all use `.py` extensions, and since the tests need to pass on all Python versions >=3.6, PEP 604 syntax cannot be used in a test case.
+Use `typing.Union` and `typing.Optional` instead.